alinz/scopejs/README.md

 >Since the process of converting those value is time consuming, `scope.js` comes with a compiler, which can be used before passing to uglification.
 This compiler reads the source code and modify the output source code which contains injected values.

-In the build folder, there is a `bash` script named `compiler` which can be used as a compiler.
+In the build folder, there is a `bash` script named `compile` which can be used as a compiler.
 In order to use it, first it needs to be executable.
 So run the following command in `tedminal`

 ```
 chmod +x compile